 How We Price Our Prenup Services

-At Cyrus Pacific Law our prenuptial agreement services begin at $3,000.
+If you’re weighing whether or not to get a prenuptial agreement, you’ll need to consider how much a prenup is.
+At Cyrus Pacific Law our prenuptial agreement services begin at $5,000.
 Given your unique circumstances and goals, the amount we will quote you depends on our assessment of how much time your attorney will need to spend to meet your needs.
 An uncomplicated prenup will cost less than one that includes a large amount of property, assets, and debt.

 For example, if you have relatively few assets and you are only interested in outlining how those assets will be treated in the case of a divorce with your partner, your prenuptial agreement will necessarily be less complex.
 Accordingly, it will take an attorney less time, and so it will cost less.